-I have used a lot of ice and always find it helpful.
+I have used a lot of ice and always find it helpful to help treat tendonitis.
 Grab a large kitchen bowl and fill it with 4 or 5 cups of ice and about the same amount of water so that you can submerge both hands in ice cold water.
 I leave them in as long as I can tolerate the pain, usually for bursts of 10 to 20 seconds.

 After 4 or 5 minutes of this, when my hands are so cold that they start numbing, I’m finished.
 It temporarily decreases inflammation and greatly improves circulation.
 A pain in the a** to be sure, but when you need to make an immediate deposit in your therapy account, this works!

 Tendinitis is always more painful when your body is cold (because your tissues are tighter) and I find it helpful to keep my hands warm.
-So, in the winter, I use the hand warmers you see in the picture on the right.
+So, in the winter, I use the hand warmers you see in the picture on the right to help treat tendonitis.
 There are tighter fitting fingerless gloves available which I wear occasionally.
 Mostly though I find these loose-fitting ones in the picture most comfortable.

 Here’s how to treat tendonitis when it’s chronic and you’ve already tried the basics outlined above:

-- Do a series of colon cleanses and liver flushes.
+- Conisider doing a series of colon cleanses and liver flushes.

 - Look into copper toxicity – Some mineral balancing experts contend that 60% of the US population has toxic levels of copper.
 Sources of exposure include copper water pipes and IUD birth control.
 You can be born with a copper overload as it is passed from mother to child.
 This will show up on a toxic and essential elements hair test by Trace Elements or ARL.
 Get a consultant to analyze your results.